draptik/fsharp-infrastructure-demos/fsharp-web/demo1-aspnetcore-mvc/README.md

 ## Using EF Core with Identity

-EF Core doesn't support migrations.
+EF Core doesn't support migrations in F#.
 So, to get Identity up and running, we have to use a workaround.

 - create a C# web project with "Basic Authentication"
 - export the C# migration into an SQL script file
 - apply the SQL script to the F# project's sqlite db

+This creates all database tables required by Identity.

 PoC works...